28 Jul A Powerful And Effective Kettlebell Workout: “The Skill Session”

 Perform just 2 sets of 10 and work on your mobility, breathing, and pulling yourself down into the squat.

-Think about your squat mechanics and your posture.
+Think about your squat mechanics (knee position, foot position) and your posture (stay tall and upright).

 Keep the weight at your most common kettlebell size, nothing more.